sameershaik-tech/URL-shortening-service/README.md

 6.Database

 Here's a high-level explanation of how we can design a basic URL shortening service, along with a code example in Java:

+Data Structure:
+We need a data structure to store the mappings between short aliases and original URLs.
+For simplicity, we can use a HashMap to store this information in memory.
+In a real-world scenario, a persistent storage solution like a database should be used.

+URL Shortening Algorithm:
+We can use various methods to generate short aliases.
+One simple approach is to generate a random alphanumeric string of a fixed length.
+Alternatively, we can use a hash function (e.g., MD5, SHA-256) to generate a fixed-length hash from the original URL.

+API Endpoints:
+We need two API endpoints: one to receive a long URL and return a short alias, and another to handle requests to access the short alias and redirect to the original URL.
+Let's implement a basic URL shortening service using Java: